-COVID-19 is a pandemic, a global health disaster, and the biggest concern humanity has encountered in the 21st century.
-The new corona virus illness COVID-19 has become the latest pandemic, first identified in Wuhan, China, and progressively spreading around the world.
-This virus evolved from an animal virus and subsequently adapted the capacity to pass from person to - personThis infection has propagated to every corner of the earth, wreaking devastation and generating panic among the population.
-The outbreak has hampered various aspects of human life be it livelihood, financial, health status including mental as well as physical health.
-Therefore, every country has made significant efforts to halt the transmission of novel corona virus.
-The first thing to look for is an equilibrium amongst health protection and limiting socioeconomic damage as a result of this catastrophe.
-Governments, scientists, biochemists, researchers and others have worked day in and day out to find strong solutions to control the pandemic.
-Developments are being made in context of effective treatments, reliable and sensible diagnostic tools and prophylactic measures.
-In the spirit of partnership, we must all contribute to the protection of this situation.
+COVID-19 is a pandemic, a global health disaster, and the most significant concern humanity has encountered in the 21st century.
+The new coronavirus illness COVID-19 has become the latest pandemic, first identified in Wuhan, China, and progressively spreading worldwide.
+This virus evolved from an animal virus and subsequently adapted the capacity to pass from person - to person.
+This infection has propagated to every corner of the earth, wreaking devastation and generating panic among the population.
+The outbreak has hampered various aspects of human life, be it livelihood, financial, health status, and mental and physical health.
+Therefore, every country has made significant efforts to halt the transmission of novel coronaviruses.
+The first thing to look for is an equilibrium amongst health protection and limiting socioeconomic damage resulting from this catastrophe.
+Governments, scientists, biochemists, researchers, and others have worked day in and day out to find robust solutions to control the pandemic.
+Effective treatments, reliable and sensible diagnostic tools, and prophylactic measures are being developed.
+In the spirit of partnership, we must all contribute to protecting this situation.
 The study aims at evaluating various articles related to covid-19 and its impacts on various aspects of human development and recent advancements in strategies to tackle and prevent the further rise in covid-19 cases.

-Keywords: Global health crisis, contagious, socio-economic disruption, mental health, vaccination, pandemic, corona virus, India
+Keywords: Global health crisis, contagious, socio-economic disruption, mental health, vaccination, pandemic, coronavirus, India